monkeyK1n9/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists is a script to list files in current and parent dir and boot 12-file_type is a script to determine the type of a file 13-symbolic-link is a script that creates a symbolic link
+11-lists is a script to list files in current and parent dir and boot 12-file_type is a script to determine the type of a file 13-symbolic-link is a script that creates a symbolic link 14-copy_html is a script to copy html files